-- (1) Since by definition, commodity pools are mutual funds, they are subject to mutual fund rules unless those rules are specifically excluded.
-The Instrument contains only those provisions that are specific to commodity pools.
-Provisions applicable to all mutual funds, including commodity pools, are contained in National Instrument 81-102. - (2) Persons involved with the establishment or administration of a commodity pool should review the following rules: - 1.
-National Instrument 81-102.
-That National Instrument contains general rules concerning the operation of mutual funds, all of which are applicable to commodity pools unless specifically excluded by the Instrument. - 2.
+- (2) Persons involved with the establishment or administration of a commodity pool should review the following rules: - 1.
+Regulation 81-102 respecting Investment Funds.
+That regulation contains general rules concerning the operation of mutual funds, all of which are applicable to commodity pools unless specifically excluded by the Regulation. - 2.
 Applicable mutual fund related securities legislation.
-For example, commodity pools are subject to the financial statement reporting requirements for mutual funds, except as varied or supplemented in the Instrument. - 3.
+For example, commodity pools are subject to the financial statement reporting requirements for mutual funds, except as varied or supplemented in the Regulation. - 3.
 Prospectus requirements of the securities legislation of a jurisdiction applicable to long form issuers generally, and mutual funds in particular.
-National Instrument 81-101 Mutual Fund Prospectus Disclosure does not allow commodity pools to use the prospectus disclosure system created by that National Instrument.

-4. Securities legislation of a jurisdiction that applies to dealers in securities of a mutual fund.
+Regulation 81-101 respecting Mutual Fund Prospectus Disclosure (chapter V-1.1, r.
+38) does not allow commodity pools to use the prospectus disclosure system created by that regulation. - 4.
+Securities legislation of a jurisdiction that applies to dealers in securities of a mutual fund.
 Since commodity pools are mutual funds, dealers registered in a jurisdiction to sell mutual funds can trade in these securities.
-The Instrument imposes additional proficiency requirements for salespersons who are registered to sell only mutual funds and for the supervisors of trades in commodity pools, in all jurisdictions other than British Columbia.
-Dealers registered to sell securities (including mutual funds) in British Columbia should look to local British Columbia securities regulations for guidance.
+The Regulation imposes additional proficiency requirements for salespersons who are registered to sell only mutual funds and for the supervisors of trades in commodity pools.

-2.2 Derivatives Use
+2.2.
+Derivatives Use

-- (1) The regime implemented by the Instrument is designed to allow commodity pools considerable freedom in entering into derivatives transactions.
-Commodity pools are not subject to the majority of sections 2.7 and 2.8 of National Instrument 81-102, which contain most of the rules governing specified derivatives used by mutual funds.
-Commodity pools, however, remain subject to the main investment restrictions and rules governing investment practices contained in National Instrument 81-102 that do not relate directly to derivatives or commodity transactions. - (2) Commodity pools remain generally subject to section 2.1 of National Instrument 81-102 except as provided in subsection 2.1(1) of the Instrument.
-Section 2.1 of National Instrument 81-102 contains the prohibition against a mutual fund investing more than 10 percent of its net assets in the securities of an issuer.
-The effect of subsection 2.1(1) of the Instrument is that a commodity pool need not be restricted by this prohibition in relation to its specified derivatives transactions with any one counterparty.
-That is, a commodity pool may "invest" more than 10 percent of its net assets with any one counterparty in one or more specified derivatives transactions.
-This exception to the 10 percent rule is designed to allow commodity pools greater flexibility in their specified derivatives transactions.
-However, a commodity pool remains subject to the 10 percent rule in relation to any securities of any issuers, including counterparties, other than the "securities" acquired from counterparties in specified derivatives transactions.
-A commodity pool may enter into an unlimited number of specified derivatives transactions with any counterparty without regard to the 10 percent rule, but remains subject to the 10 percent rule in relation to any, for example, common shares of that counterparty acquired by it.
-In addition, the "look through" rule contained in subsection 2.1(3) of National Instrument 81-102 will still apply to those specified derivatives transactions, requiring a commodity pool to take into account the underlying interests of specified derivatives transactions in order to ensure compliance with section 2.1 of National Instrument 81-102. - (3) Commodity pools, as with other mutual funds, remain subject to paragraphs 2.6(b) and (c) of National Instrument 81-102, which prohibit mutual funds from purchasing securities on margin or selling securities short, unless these strategies are permitted by sections 2.7 or 2.8 of that National Instrument.
-Commodity pools contemplating purchasing securities on margin or selling securities short in connection with their specified derivatives strategies should review sections 2.7 and 2.8 of National Instrument 81-102 to determine permissible practices.
-Any other strategy which involves purchasing securities on margin or selling securities on margin or selling securities on margin or selling securities short is not permitted for commodity pools, in the same manner as that other strategy is not permitted for conventional mutual funds.
-The Instrument 81-102, but is not intended to remove the permission to purchase securities on margin or sell securities short in specified derivatives transactions provided for in paragraphs 2.6(b) and (c) of National Instrument 81-102.
+- (1) The regime implemented by the Regulation is designed to allow commodity pools considerable freedom in entering into derivatives transactions.
+Commodity pools are not subject to the majority of sections 2.7 and 2.8 of Regulation 81-102 respecting Investment Funds (chapter V-1.1, r.
+39), which contain most of the rules governing specified derivatives used by mutual funds.
+Commodity pools, however, remain subject to the main investment restrictions and rules governing investment practices contained in Regulation 81-102 respecting Investment Funds that do not relate directly to derivatives or commodity transactions. - (2) Commodity pools remain generally subject to section 2.1 of Regulation 81-102 respecting Investment Funds except as provided in subsection 2.1(1) of the Regulation.
+Section 2.1 of Regulation 81-102 respecting Investment Funds contains the prohibition against a mutual fund investing more than 10% of its net assets in the securities of an issuer.
+The effect of subsection 2.1(1) of the Regulation is that a commodity pool need not be restricted by this prohibition in relation to its specified derivatives transactions with any one counterparty.
+That is, a commodity pool may "invest" more than 10% of its net assets with any one counterparty in one or more specified derivatives transactions.
+This exception to the 10% rule is designed to allow commodity pools greater flexibility in their specified derivatives transactions.
+However, a commodity pool remains subject to the 10% rule in relation to any securities of any issuers, including counterparties, other than the "securities" acquired from counterparties in specified derivatives transactions.
+A commodity pool may enter into an unlimited number of specified derivatives transactions with any counterparty without regard to the 10% rule, but remains subject to the 10% rule in relation to any, for example, common shares of that counterparty acquired by it.
+In addition, the "look through" rule contained in subsection 2.1(3) of Regulation 81-102 respecting Investment Funds will still apply to those specified derivatives transactions, requiring a commodity pool to take into account the underlying interests of specified derivatives transactions in order to ensure compliance with section 2.1 of Regulation 81-102 respecting Investment Funds.